Odense Boldklub: 1975–1990: The golden years

 In 1975, OB was once more promoted to the 1st Division.
 This time the club had the players to be a top team in the best league under the reign of coach Richard Møller Nielsen.
 Just two years later, OB won their first Danish championship in the 1977 season.
 OB's midfielder Allan Hansen was the top goalscorer in the 1st Division and he was awarded as 1977 Danish Player of the Year' award, a double triumph he repeated in 1981.

 The championship win meant that OB played their first European matches in 1978.
 They competed in the 1978 European Cup, where they lost in the first round to Bulgarian side Lokomotiv Sofia.

 In 1980, OB won bronze and the Danish championship was won for the second time in 1982.
-As Ricard Møller Nielsen's OB team were one of the dominating teams in Danish football in this period, B 1909 finished last in the 1982 1st Division, and were relegated to the 2nd Division.
+As Richard Møller Nielsen's OB team were one of the dominating teams in Danish football in this period, B 1909 finished last in the 1982 1st Division, and were relegated to the 2nd Division.
 This made OB the best team of the Funen region.
 In 1983 OB took the cup to win their – so far – only The Double (with the 82' championship).

 The team's success was built on many talented Danish players, counting 1982 Danish 1st Division Talent of the Year Keld Bordinggaard.
 The most prolific OB player of the era was goalkeeper Lars Høgh, who was a constant part of the team from 1977 to 1999 as he played a club record of 817 total matches for the first team.

 In 1989, the club won the Danish championship again ahead of defending champions Brøndby IF under new manager Roald Poulsen.
 The profiles of Roald Poulsen's team included, apart from Lars Høgh, the midfielder Ulrik Moseby, the big defender Johnny Hansen, and the young forward Per Pedersen, who became the most expensive OB player sold, when he was bought by English team Blackburn Rovers for £2.3 million in 1997.